You want smart political talk without the meltdowns?

 And then they had, you know, I think bringing in Patrick Kane was a great, great call on their part.

-Uh, by the way, Prince Harry and Megan enjoy a date night at an exclusive four thousand two hundred dollar a year private members club in LA.
+By the way, Prince Harry and Megan enjoy a date night at an exclusive $4,200 a year private members club in L.A., but they want their privacy.

 Unbelievable.

-And COVID isolation, quote, and this is their study, not mine, don't blame me for this, and women's high expectations for something serious are the main reasons they're avoiding going out and and coupling up.
+And COVID isolation, quote, and this is their study, not mine, don't blame me for this, and women's high expectations for something serious are the main reasons they're avoiding going out and coupling up.

-Uh dates feel more like job interviews, one guy said.
+Dates feel more like job interviews, one guy said.

-I'll tell you the other thing, they like to watch sports and they like to play Xbox.
+They like to watch sports and they like to play Xbox.

-Does he play solo or does he play with people?
+You know, does he play solo or does he play with people?

 He plays both.

-I mean, they they communicate with each other.
+I mean, they communicate with each other.

-It's kind of it's kind of cool.
+It's kind of cool.

-He loves it, and as far as I'm concerned, it keeps him out of trouble.
+And as far as I'm concerned, it keeps him out of trouble.

-I like I like when you keep your kids out of trouble.
+I like when you keep your kids out of trouble.

 All right, let's get to our busy phones.